-Customized my.cnf files - The update process for any host within a MySQL (embedded) cluster setup will regenerate the content of the file /etc/opt/SUNWvda/my.cnf (a database configuration file).
-If you have customized the file, you will need to back it up before updating, and re-add the customization to the newly generated file
+Customized my.conf files - The update process for any host within a MySQL (embedded) cluster setup will regenerate the content of the file /etc/opt/SUNWvda/my.cnf (a database configuration file).
+If you have customized the file, you will need to back it up before updating, and re-add the customization to the newly generated file.

-Customized pam.cnf files - The update process will regenerate the content of the file /etc/pam.cnf (an SRSS access configuration file).
+Customized pam.conf files - The update process will regenerate the content of the file /etc/pam.conf (an SRSS access configuration file).
 If you have customized the file, you will need to back it up before updating, and re-add the customization to the newly generated file.

-Making Changes with VDI Manager and CLI Making changes to the VDI Core through the VDI Manager or CLI is strictly forbidden while updating to VDI
+Making Changes with VDI Manager and CLI Making changes to the VDI Core through the VDI Manager or CLI is strictly forbidden while updating to VDI 3.1.1.

-- 1. Run the update installation on the Primary VDI host. - a.
-As root user, unzip the VDI archive, and change to the corresponding directory.
+- 1. Preserve the data on all VDI hosts. - a.
+As root user, unzip the VDI archive, and change to the image directory.